cnorwood10/stunning-octo-enigma-quebec/README.md

 <details>
   <summary>Setup</summary>

   1. Create a Repository on GitHub
-    .
-Choose a name, GNU License, Select README.md, Node Library
+      * Choose a name, GNU License, Select README.md, Node Library
-  2. Proceed to Local Machine (Can use *VS Code*) .Open Terminal and type `git clone` with link to GitHub Repo .Open Directory that was created and load dependencies/packages.
+  2. Proceed to Local Machine (Can use *VS Code*)
+      * Open Terminal and type `git clone` with link to GitHub Repo
+      * Open Directory that was created and load dependencies/packages.
   3. Create an ENV file to store MongoDB URI varible with username and password, store in gitignore file so it stays private.
-     .Create database on MongoDB Atlas
+      * Create database on MongoDB Atlas
   4. Test code on local dev box before committing to GitHub
 </details>

 <h2>Render</h2>
 Render is a platform as a service that will allow you to connect to their servers in order to run a web service.
 Use this when you have tested the code on your local dev box